moia-oss/streamee/README.md

 ## Usage and API

-In order to use Streamee we first has to define domain logic pipelines for each process.
+In order to use Streamee we first has to define domain logic for each process.
 Streamee requires to use the type `Flow[C, R, Any]` where `C` is the command type and `R` is the result type.

-In the demo subproject "streamee-demo" one simple pipeline is defined in the `DemoPipeline` object:
+In the demo subproject "streamee-demo" one simple process is defined in the `DemoProcess` object:

 ``` scala
 def apply(scheduler: Scheduler)(implicit ec: ExecutionContext): Flow[String, String, NotUsed] =